fvaleri/streams-2.9.0/sessions/001/README.md

 ```

 Scale up the Kafka cluster by adding two new brokers.
-When the new brokers are ready, Cruise Control is restarted to take into account the new cluster capacity.
+Cruise Control is restarted to take into account the new cluster capacity.

 ```sh
 $ kubectl patch knp broker --type merge -p '